"No. No, you can't do that. If you go into his head, you might not come out! Peter! Peter, don't! PETER! NO! Peter!"

 Peter frowned some more, pulling a few bricks away from the wall and letting them fall to the floor with heavy clunks.
 Damp mortar posed no barrier.
 He reached in and checked Sylar's pulse, idly, still allowing his mind to free-associate on what he ought to do.
 Sylar's vitals seemed fine.
 Peter brushed the guy's eyelashes, which was a standard EMT check for consciousness.
 They usually used it on people they thought were faking, not that Peter thought Sylar was.
 Peter was just pondering; gathering information.
 Sylar had no response to the touch.
 He'd twitched and reacted earlier when Peter had scanned his mind, so there was still a link between his mind and body.
 Peter wondered what it would take to exploit that link.

 He put his hand to Sylar's forehead, rather than his temple, and checked again with telepathy.
-Sylar's awareness was still just as firmly locked away inside the torturously small box Matt had made inside his head.
-Peter felt around with Matt's ability to see what else was available in Sylar's head - there was nothing of interest.
+Sylar's awareness was still just as firmly locked away inside the tortuously small box Matt had made inside his head.
+Peter felt around with Matt's ability to see what else was available in Sylar's head - there was nothing of interest that he could get to - no memories or stray thoughts.
 Then he noticed something that was of interest.
 Peter's own ability had recognized Sylar's, and the continued contact was slowly revealing one ability after another.
 Peter felt his way through them, looking for something that might help.

 To his surprise, there was something that might.